thephoeron/LLTHW/book/bootcamp.md

 For convenience sake, when you should enter a piece of code in the REPL for immediate evaluation, each line of code will be marked by the SBCL prompt character.
 When you should enter all the code given in a file, there will be no prompt character preceding each line, and you will be provided with a file name to enter it in.

-Remember, you don't type in the prompt character `*` at the REPL; even if your prompt looks different, the `*` symbolizes all Common Lisp REPLs.
+Remember, you don't type in the prompt character `*` at the REPL; even if your prompt looks different, the `*` symbolizes all Common Lisp REPL prompts.

 #### Expressions, Parentheses, and Return Values